lpther/SysadminToolkit/README.md

 ## Installation ##

-SysadminToolkit is coded for python 2.7 (conversion to 3.x will follow) on Ubuntu 12.04, and requires the following packages:
+SysadminToolkit is coded for python 2.7 on Ubuntu 12.04, and requires the following packages:

+- argparse
 - Pyparsing ([http://pyparsing.wikispaces.com/](http://pyparsing.wikispaces.com/))

 *Installation details to follow*